r3c/creep/README.md

 Overview
 --------

 Creep is an incremental deploy tool.
-It allows delta update from any Git repository or a regular directory to a FTP or SSH remote server.
-Its purpose is to deploy applications where files needed on remote servers (e.g. production) match local files, that is to say when "deployment" actually means "copy with some optional files preprocessing".
-For example it works best for HTML/CSS/JS websites or server technologies like PHP.
+It allows delta update from a local source (directory, Git repository or archive) to a FTP or SSH remote server.
+Its purpose is to deploy applications by incrementally copying local files to remote servers (e.g. production) with optional pre-processing.

 Incremental deployment means Creep keeps track of deployed files on all remote locations.
 Only modified files are transferred between two deployments.
 This